gabrieldemian/site/src/content/portfolio/holdings.md

 sortOrder: 2
 ---

+My role was as a senior fullstack developer, working with Rust on the backend and React on the frontend.

 ## Notable accomplishments
 - Increased the performance of the website from 75% to 95% on Google Lighthouse
 - Developed and maintained new features for security and permissions of users.